Embird Embroidery Software

 Freehand digitizing tool - Sfumato style

 Sfumato object.
-Sfumato is an optional part of the Studio.
+Sfumato is an optional part of Studio.

 Freehand digitizing tool - Carving style